 - Sports Fields: A standard soccer field is typically between 90 to 120 meters long, so 100 meters falls comfortably within this range.
 Similarly, an American football field is about 91.4 meters (100 yards) between the goal lines, making 100 meters slightly longer.

 - Buildings: Many skyscrapers and large buildings have heights that can be easily compared to 100 meters.
-For example, a 30-story building might be approximately 100 meters tall, giving a sense of vertical scale.
+To give you an idea, a 30-story building might be approximately 100 meters tall, giving a sense of vertical scale.

 - Running Tracks: On a standard outdoor running track, the straight portion is often 100 meters long.
 This is the distance covered in the famous 100-meter sprint, one of the most watched events in the Olympics.